-symbolList The OOP of a GemStone symbol list (that is, an Array of instances of
+symbolList The OOP of a GemStone symbol list (that is, an Array of instances of environmentId The compilation environment for method lookup.
+Used with Ruby

 SymbolListDictionary).
 The compiler uses the symbolList to resolve symbolic references in the code in source.
-A value of OOP_NIL means to use the default symbol list for the current GemStone session (that is, System myUserProfile symbolList).
+A value of OOP\NIL means to use the default symbol list for the current GemStone